Zmwang622/frosh-ternships/README.md

 |SAP | [STAR](https://www.sap.com/about/careers/students-graduates/vocational-training/usa.html?source=social-global-life+at+sap-fbpage-employerbranding_recruitment-recruitment-lifeatsap-starvt-vocationaltraining-spr-2423338922&campaigncode=CRM-YA19-SSO-BRSOCPT) for Pittsburgh and Philadelphia students only!|
 | UPMC | Has historically hired sophomores, [UPMC](https://careers.upmc.com/jobs/5543864-summer-associate-finance-internship) |

 These aren't the only companies that only hire freshmen and sophomores.
-Your best bet is to apply to as many places as possible, apply to companies local to Pittsburgh and your hometown, reach out to any connections you have.
+Your best bet is to apply to [as many places as possible](https://github.com/Pitt-CSC/Summer2021-Internships), apply to companies **local to Pittsburgh and your hometown**, and reach out to any connections you have.
 It's hard, but not impossible!

 ## Explore Events
 | Name  |    Notes |